-UK Parliament · Bill
+UK Parliament · Public Bill · No. 0573

 Anti-Slavery Day Act 2010

-The Anti-Slavery Day Act 2010 establishes a national day (18 October) dedicated to raising awareness about slavery and human trafficking.
+The AntiSlavery Day Act 2010 establishes a national day (18 October) dedicated to raising awareness about slavery and human trafficking.
 It encourages people and organizations to think about modern slavery and take steps to prevent it, helping to protect people who are exploited or forced to work.

-Bill Passage
+Bill passage

 Commons